 I am a postdoc in the UNL Math Department.

-From Fall 2019 to Summer 2022, I was a postdoc in the math department at the University of Michigan.
+From Fall 2019 to Summer 2022, I was a postdoc in the math department at the University of Michigan, where I worked with Andreas Blass.

 During the academic year 2018–2019, I was at Cornell, where I worked with Justin Moore.